Master of Molecular Medicine

 The required level of English proficiency:

-2. Applicants to the Program, at the discretion of the Admissions Committee, can be exempted from submitting the language proficiency test report if:
+2. Applicants to the program, at the discretion of the Admissions Committee, can be exempted from submitting the language proficiency test report if:

 • one of their earlier academic degrees was earned in a country with English as the language of official communication, academic instruction, and daily life;